HazelDaniel/HazelDaniel/README.md

 Mid level full-stack software engineer
 --------------------------------------

 I am a passionate software engineer who loves to work on real-world applicable projects.
 I network with like-minded engineers who are intentional about growth and i love implementing ideas as soon as i get them.
-Alumnus as Alx Africa
+Alumnus at Alx Africa

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [olaleyedaniel2000@gmail.com](mailto:olaleyedaniel2000@gmail.com)